Watch out for scams

 - Guarantees and limited offers.
 These pitches are intended to get you to buy before you can evaluate the product's claims.

-Choose CAM practitioners wisely
+Choose practitioners wisely

 Take care when choosing an alternative medicine practitioner.
 Picking a name out of the phone book isn't the safest way to select a practitioner.
 Instead, try these tips from the National Center for Complementary and Alternative Medicine (NCCAM):